Jrjungemann/iOS-Developer-Resources/README.md

 [iOS Dev Weekly] (http://iosdevweekly.com/) | The best of iOS Development links every Friday [NSHipster] (http://nshipster.com/) | Focuses on a different tool for iOS each week.
-Also has examples in Swift and Obj-C [Ray Wenderlich] (http://www.raywenderlich.com/) | Blog articles posted all of the time and they also have a ton of tutorials
+Also has examples in Swift and Obj-C [Ray Wenderlich] (http://www.raywenderlich.com/) | Blog articles posted all of the time and they also have a ton of tutorials [This Week in Swift] (https://swiftnews.curated.co/) | A weekly swift article published by NatashaTheRobot

 Free Tutorials | Summary
 ---- | ----